jomartinez27/job_search_study/javascript/javaScriptQuestions.md

 Explain how prototypal inheritance works:
     Prototypal inheritance: an object can point to another object and inherit all its properties.
 The main purpose is to allow multiple instances of an object to share common properties

+What do you think of AMD vs CommonJs?
+    AMD is better for browser, hence the name 'Asynchronous' as it loads each distinct module in async instead of loading in one large file.
+No extra steps are required to use AMD

+    CommonJs: is a standard mostly used in servers and it loads modules synchronously though extra step is required if you want your JS file size to be minified and compressed